Indigenous Faculty

 Professor, Department of English Language and Literatures

 Alice Te Punga Somerville (Māori – Te Āti Awa, Taranaki) is a scholar, poet and irredentist.
 Her MA (Auckland) and PhD (Cornell) focused on Māori written literatures.
 Her research and teaching engages texts in order to centre Indigenous expansiveness and de-centre colonialism.
 She is the author of Once Were Pacific: Maori connections to Oceania and 250 Ways to Write an Essay about Captain Cook (2020), and is working on a new book, ‘Writing the New World,’ as well as a forthcoming collection of poetry called Always Italicise: how to write while colonised.
 She serves on the editorial boards of several academic journals and is the editor of the Journal of New Zealand Literature.
-She has a teaching affiliation with the Institute for Critical Indigenous Studies
+She has a teaching affiliation with the Institute for Critical Indigenous Studies.

 More on Dr Somerville